yuanxiaochenAC/EvoAgentX/docs/tutorial/tools.md

 # Working with Tools in EvoAgentX

 This tutorial walks you through using EvoAgentX's powerful tool ecosystem.
 Tools allow agents to interact with the external world, perform computations, and access information.

+**💡 Pro Tip**: Start with the [Toolkit Overview Table](#-toolkit-overview-table) below to quickly find the specific toolkit you need, then jump directly to its documentation section.

 We'll cover:

 **📁 Example Files Structure**:
 - `examples/tools/tools_interpreter.py` - Code interpreter examples (Section 2)